Ulcinj, Crna Gora / Црна Гора - Things to Do in Ulcinj

 Insider Tips

-Visit the Friday market in the town center for fresh produce, local crafts, and authentic Albanian specialties at great prices
+Visit the weekly market on Thursdays for fresh produce, local crafts, and authentic Albanian specialties at great prices

-Learn a few basic Albanian phrases as many locals appreciate the effort, and it can lead to better service and insider recommendations
+Learn a few basic Albanian phrases as locals greatly appreciate the effort and it enhances your cultural experience significantly

 Explore Activities in Ulcinj